 1. How Big is Sabi Sands?

-In terms of Africa’s colossal game reserves, the Sabi Sands is fairly small at 65 000 hectares – Kruger, for example, is a massive 30 times bigger.
+In terms of Africa’s colossal game reserves, the Sabi Sands is fairly small at 65 000 hectares (160 600 acres) – Kruger, for example, is a whopping 30 times bigger.

-It is bordered by the Sabie River to the south, Kruger to the east and Manyaleti Game Reserve to the north.
-The Sand River wends its way through the middle of the reserve; its many streams reach deep into the reserve, bringing water to wildlife.
-The terrain is typical of the Lowveld area: rocky outcrops known as ‘koppies’, thicket vegetation with tall trees favoured by leopards, and occasional open savannah areas frequented by lions and cheetahs.
+It is bordered by the Sabie River to the south, Kruger National Park to the east and Manyaleti Game Reserve to the north.
+The Sand River winds its way through the middle of the reserve; its many streams reach deep into the reserve, bringing water to wildlife.
+The terrain is typical of South Africa’s Lowveld area: rocky outcrops known as ‘koppies’, thicket vegetation with tall trees favoured by leopards, and occasional open savannah areas frequented by lions and cheetahs.

-2. What is the difference between the Sabi Sands and Kruger?
+2. What is the Difference Between Sabi Sands and Kruger?

 Kruger is a national park, meaning it is administered by the South African government.
 It is open to the public and thousands of visitors arrive every year in cars and busses to drive themselves around.
 Night drives and nature walks are not allowed, and accommodation is in public campsites run by the South African National Parks Board.

-The Sabi Sands is ‘broken up’ into several parcels of land that are used by top safari lodges – prestigious brands like Singita, Londolozi, Sabi Sabi and Ulusaba all have several lodges here.
-Some lodges co-operate with each other and allow each other to traverse ‘their’ land to get to sightings or lookout points.
+The Sabi Sands is ‘broken up’ into several parcels of land that are used by top safari operators – prestigious brands like Singita, Londolozi, Sabi Sabi and Ulusaba all have several lodges here.
+Some lodges co-operate with each other and allow each other to traverse ‘their’ land to get to special animal sightings or lookout points.

-You will thus share most of the reserve with your fellow safari lovers.
+You will thus share most of the reserve with your fellow private safari-goers.